Frog-Frog/Pokedex/Carthage/Checkouts/Alamofire/Documentation/AdvancedUsage.md

         print(response.metrics)
     }
 ```

+> Due to `FB7624529`, collection of `URLSessionTaskMetrics` on watchOS is currently disabled.

 ### `DataRequest`
 `DataRequest` is a subclass of `Request` which encapsulates a `URLSessionDataTask` downloading a server response into `Data` stored in memory.
 Therefore, it’s important to realize that extremely large downloads may adversely affect system performance.
 For those types of downloads, using `DownloadRequest` to save the data to disk is recommended.